Abdulkarim9/Abdulkarim9/README.md

 # Hi there, I'm Abdulkarim Maslouk 👋

 Welcome to my GitHub profile!
-I'm a web developer with a passion for building scalable web applications.
-I enjoy tackling challenging problems and continuously learning new technologies to stay ahead in the ever-evolving tech world.
+I'm a web developer passionate about building scalable web applications.
+As a computer engineering student, I focus on creating efficient, secure, and user-friendly software.
+I also have knowledge in cybersecurity, ensuring my code is secure and optimized.

+Feel free to explore my projects, and don’t hesitate to connect or collaborate!
 ## 🔧 Technologies & Tools

 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?&style=for-the-badge&logo=HTML5&logoColor=white)